Knee Replacement Surgery in New York

 Since then, there have been advancements in technology, materials and surgical techniques to offer millions of men and women greater mobility and improved range of motion.

 Total knee replacement replaces a joint that’s become damaged by the effects of arthritis, which causes the cartilage on joint surfaces to slowly wear away, revealing the unprotected ends of the bones underneath.

-Custom Knee Replacement
+What is Custom Knee Replacement?

 Then, data from the MRI and x-ray are fed into a computer, which uses special software to determine where the bone should be incised, or cut, in order to preserve as much healthy bone and ligament tissue as possible.

 - precise fit and alignment of the new joint